 Some other Assam cities have an airport too : Tezpur, Jorhat, Dibrugarh, Silchar and North Lakhimpur.
 You will find, in Assam, roads in good condition and number of trains to travel between all Assam major cities – connections are available to travel to neighboring States too.
 Guwahati is a central base and a connecting route to the seven sisters of North East India.

 The 4 seasons of Assam – Summer, monsoon, winter and spring – each showcases Assam in different moods.
 Its climate is a “tropical monsoon” type with a high level of humidity, especially during monsoons.
 Concerning the temperature, Assam is never extremely cold or hot.

 Winter season starts from the end of October and lasts till late February, with a minimum temperature varying between 6 and 8 degrees Celsius.
 Nights and early mornings are foggy, with occasional showers.

 Summer commences in end May, accompanied by high humidity and rainfall when the maximum temperature reaches 35 to 38 degrees Celsius.

 The monsoon season starts from mid-June and continues till August.

 Best time to visit Assam

 The best time to visit Assam is during the winter and spring seasons.
-October to April offers a mild and moderate climate.
-The monsoon period is the best time for people who want to experience heavy rain in the comfort of a tea estate bungalow.
+October to April offers a pleasant and moderate climate.
+The monsoon period is the best time for people who want to experience heavy rain, in the comfort of a tea estate bungalow.